A Message From Our Director

 We believe that a parent or guardian, in seeking an environment for a person with intellectual disabilities, knows the limitations of society when it comes to opportunity and acceptance.
 To many families, the Stewart Home & School community and its philosophy represent an exciting choice!

-A bluegrass estate with residence halls, classrooms, gymnasium, the Pavilion, the Fitness Center, library, ball field, riding ring and stables, fishing ponds and grounds combine to create a setting as lovely and complete as any college campus.
+A bluegrass estate with residence halls, classrooms, gymnasium, the Pavilion, the Fitness Center, Student Health Services (our newest facility), library, ball field, riding ring and stables, fishing ponds and grounds combine to create a setting as lovely and complete as any college campus.
 Students at Stewart Home & School enjoy the commons areas as much as their own private rooms.
 The center of it all is the historic Main Building.
-It is here where Administration Offices and Dr. Stewart’s Clinic can be found.
-The Main Building is also home to a women’s residence hall, IT services and night watch staff.
+It is here where Administration Offices can be found, along with a women’s residence hall, IT services and night watch staff.